 Thank you for taking the time to learn more about our residency program.
-We currently train 40 radiology residents in what we consider to be an outstanding educational program.
-Our program combines the academic vigor of a world class medical center with an abundant and varied case load, and a camaraderie second to none.
+We currently train 8 diagnostic radiology residents per year in what we consider to be an outstanding educational program.
+Our program combines the academic vigor of a world-class medical center with an abundant and varied caseload, and camaraderie second to none.

 The four-year residency program consists of a three-year block schedule through the subspecialties of radiology (see current curriculum).
 The fourth year is primarily elective time so that residents may engage in mini-fellowships and extraclinical training (see senior electives Senior Electives).

 Each resident previews and dictates cases at his or her PACS viewing station, and then reviews the findings and impressions one-on-one with a radiology staff member in a personal teaching exchange.
 Invasive and interventional procedures are carried out by residents under the supervision of staff members.
 As each resident advances through the program, independence and responsibility increase in accordance with individual ability.